nat-pmcd/ics32-assignment4/README.md

 The assignment page mentions "dealing with possible exceptions and errors that may happen."
 If an error happens during runtime but which does not negatively affect the user experience, will this result in a penalty still?
 Do we need to submit with a Git and README as per the rubric?
 What's the expected behavior of DirectMessenger.retrieve_new() if we logged in with incorrect credentials?
 None?
 False?
 Error?
 Doesn't matter?
+What should we test?
+Obviously ds_protocol and ds_messenger.
+But what about file storage, like with Profile or saving to .dsu files?
+Or the GUI?